 The top roof is watered through drip irrigation three times a week, the second floor is watered by hand once a week and the lower roof is watered occasionally, but because it is in the shade is does not have a consistent need for watering.

-There have been many benefits for the house, they do not use air conditioning and if watered consistently the owners find that the roof is cooling at night, as there is no build up of heat from the day, which is generally common on east west facing city houses.
+There have been many benefits for the house; they do not use air conditioning and if watered consistently the owners find that the roof is cooling at night, as there is no build up of heat from the day, which is generally common on east west facing city houses.
 328 Euclid handles all stormwater on site.

 Additional thumbnail photos: